silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 the latest development branch of each of the core modules, and building a release.
 The artifacts for this process are typically:

- * A downloadable tar / zip on silverstripe.org
  * A published announcement
  * A new composer installable stable tag for silverstripe/installer